garrysjh/bigbblog/src/content/blog/reimagining-koi.md

 From its conception, like most hawker stalls, KOI has always adopted a standard counter order system.
 At some point, KOI chose to adopt a self-ordering experience, probably for efficiency by ensuring baristas don’t have to take up orders, at the same time optimizing their profit to employee ratio.
 In spite of that, I generally have had a distaste for the KOI self ordering experience, stemming from unclear user ordering experiences such as their decrepit membership system to their unsightly user interfaces.
 Ultimately, I've always had the thought that it works, but is it good?
 Not really.
 Why though, we would have to find out.

-## Surveying
+## Researching

 Despite having these thoughts, our team had to nevertheless confirm the validity and critique the KOI self ordering experience.
+This involved uncovering the main **pain points** that customers would face in the middle of the KOI ordering experience.
+We decided to do so through adopting multiple research methods. namely:

+1. A **User Survey** conducted with a sample size of 85 previous KOI customers, conducted on _Google Forms_
+2. A **User interview** conducted with a experienced KOI customer through _Zoom_

-We decided to do so through adopting multiple research methods – the surveying of a general audience of KOI customers, along with the interviewing of an anonymous KOI ordering veteran.
-We chose to conduct a survey to find out the general sentiment of KOI customers as to the self ordering experience, and the interview was conducted to find out deeper details as to what a seasoned KOI customer experiences when one orders at KOI.
-This survey process was conducted throughout the period of 2 weeks, and what we found was rather interesting…
+The survey was conducted to gather broad quantitative data, along with comments that ascertain certain key experiences and points about why they had good or bad experiences, while the interview was conducted to find out deeper details as to what a seasoned KOI customer experiences when one orders at KOI.

 ![Survey Screen on Google Forms](@assets/images/reimagining-koi/survey_image.png)

 In general, what we found out about the KOI self ordering experience was that in general, most people didn’t know of the multiple different methods that the KOI drink could be ordered.

 For example, KOI currently allows for mainly 3 ordering methods – their self-ordering kiosk at their KOI outlets, which is their and recommended method of ordering, KOI mobile app order and pickup, as well as ordering directly from the KOI counter, for which they use at outlets were self-ordering kiosks don’t exist (more rural KOI outlets).

 ![9 in 10 ordered using the kiosk](@assets/images/reimagining-koi/9in10kiosk.png)

 <p style="text-align: center;"> <em>Around 9 in 10 patrons ordered using the Self-Ordering Kiosk at KOI, the other 1 in 10 used the KOI app. </em></p>

 Nevertheless, we chose to press on what way the self-ordering experience might be improved at KOI, and found that most people used the self-ordering kiosks (as expected!) and also found the most problems with the kiosk as compared to other forms of self order.

 Therefore, the natural option at that point was to do a deep dive into how to improve the KOI kiosk experience.

 ![9 in 11 had a good experience with the mobile app](@assets/images/reimagining-koi/9in11app.png)